frdwin/mfetch/README.md

 # mfetch - Minimal Info Fetcher

-`mfetch` is just another information fetcher, made with love in C (C23).
+`mfetch` is just another information fetcher, yet blazingly fast, made with love in C (C23).

 It is very minimal and only works on *GNU/Linux*.